-Output data control register that configures the acceleration outputs.
-Note that to properly change the value of this register, the PC1 bit in CNTL1 must first be set to "0".
+The ODR Control (ODCNTL) register is responsible for configuring Output Data Rate (ODR) and low-pass filter settings.
+Note that to properly change the value of this register, the PC1 bit in CNTL1 register must first be set to "0".